Mario Ćuže: Dnipro-1 (loan)

 In February 2021, Ćuže joined Ukrainian Premier League club Dnipro-1 on loan until the end of the season.
 He made his debut eight days later in a 2–0 win against Inhulets Petrove.
 He scored his first two goals for the club on 23 March to secure a 2–0 away win over Desna Chernihiv.

 In July 2021, the deal was extended to a loan until 31 January 2022, as he faced tough competition in his position at Dinamo.

 Ćuže spent the remainder of the 2021–22 season playing in the second division for Druga NL team Dinamo Zagreb II.
 On 2 May 2022, he scored one goal and provided an assist in a match against Dubrava that ended in a 3–1 victory.

 Zrinjski Mostar (loan)

-On 13 June 2022, he was sent on loan to Bosnian Premier League club Zrinjski Mostar.
+On 13 June 2022, Ćuže was sent on loan to Bosnian Premier League club Zrinjski Mostar.
 He made his debut for the club on 6 July, starting in the UEFA Champions League qualifier against Sheriff Tiraspol.
-On 28 July, Ćuže scored his first goal for Zrinjski in the UEFA Europa Conference League win over KF Tirana.
+On 28 July, Ćuže scored his first goal for Zrinjski in the UEFA Europa Conference League win over Tirana.
 His club eventually made it to the play-off round, where they lost on penalties to Slovan Bratislava.